 WEARING A MASK

 Masks are an additional step to help slow the spread of COVID-19 when combined with every day preventative actions and practicing social distancing in public settings.
-CDC recommends that people wear masks in public and when around people who don’t live in your household.

 REMEMBER: Masks should NOT be worn by children under age 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove their mask without assistance.